 Take your most loved book of all time, consider why you love it.
 If it's a genre - a period of history, or speculative treatment sci-fi or fantasy - or a human psycho-drama or thriller - now's the time to own up to it.
 What is it about it?
 A mood?
 A place?
 A mode of discourse?
 A kind of human intimacy?
 A sense that anything is possible or that everything is impossible.
 Humour?
 Mischief?
 A flight of fancy?
 Great moral power?
 Doom?
 Name that novel in one.
 Now - there's your treatment.
 Take what you love about one of your favourite books or movies and apply the poignancy that touches you most here.

-All you need next is a writing habit, slow and steady daily application, and that's what we graft onto your life with The Ninety Day Novel course, with the daily lesson to direct and guide you.
+All you need next is a writing habit, slow and steady daily application, and that's what we graft onto your life with our online creative writing courses, with the daily lesson to direct and guide you.
 We support you to stay on track, you'll write to the end.

 You may or may not revise the novel many times.
 Most writers do.
 A slow steady write at 500 words a day might make for fewer re-drafts.
 But then it might not.
 As you re-draft you come up against the problem of time and the spinning seasons, you have to guard against too many new ideas and possibilities as your life changes and try to keep the seed premise you identified at first.

 You will know when it's done, when you've been been merciful to your hero on their journey and on reflection you can't have been more just or fair than you've been.